 Here at Seattle Smiles Dental, we offer 2 types of sedation dentistry but will discuss the 3 major types.

 1. Nitrous oxide sedation, offered in our office:

 Sometimes referred to as “laughing gas”, nitrous oxide is the most common type of sedation used in dentistry.
 Nitrous oxide is a sweet smelling gas that you breathe through a nose mask.
 With nitrous oxide, you will still have control of your bodily functions (e.g., breathing, movement), and will be able to converse but may experience mild amnesia and may fall asleep.

 Since nitrous oxide completely leaves your system by the end of treatment, you may come and go from your appointment unaccompanied and also drive to and from the appointment.
 Nitrous oxide is not recommended in the following cases: nasal obstruction, pregnancy, pulmonary disease such as COPD or respiratory infections.
 It is safe to use on children and adults, people with asthma and women who are nursing.

 2. Oral sedation, offered in our office:

-A patient also has the option of taking a sedative orally, such as Valium or Ativan.
-This anti-anxiety medication is taken either in one dose an hour before the appointment or in two doses, the night prior to the appointment at bedtime and an hour before the appointment.
-Because you do not know how sedation will affect you, you will be required to bring an escort with you to your appointment who must wait for you during the visit and also escort you home.
-You cannot drive a vehicle to or from the appointment.
+Patients may also have the option of taking an oral sedative in the class of medications called benzodiazepines, such as Triazolam (Halcion) or Lorazepam (Ativan).
+This medication is usually taken one hour before the appointment.
+Because you do not know how sedation will affect you, an escort is required to bring you to your appointment and to accompany you home.
+You cannot drive a vehicle yourself to or from the appointment.
 Since sedation may range from a mild to moderate affect—you may feel varying ranges of relaxation, sleepiness and have mild amnesia after the appointment.